savmaxwell93/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+  Closure happens when an inner function grabs a variable from an outer function.
+It allows us to put functions together and pass a variable down (never back up) through to the inner functions of our code.

 2. Study the following code, then answer the questions below.

 ```js